inferno986return/poketch-digital/README.md

 Pokétch Digital is a Pebble watchface designed to emulate the digital watchface used on the Pokétch watch in Pokémon Diamond/Pearl/Platinum.

-Currently at V1.0, it displays similarly to the Poketch digital watchface in Pokémon Diamond & Pearl.
+Currently at V1.0, it displays similarly to the Poketch digital watchface in Pokémon Platinum.
+With the Pikachu image at the bottom.

 Planned Features: